 Stephen assumed everything would go smoothly in the divorce, and that they’d be able to arrange everything without a court battle.
 Good relations between the two of them would make the divorce much easier for the kids.

-How it all Changed“Suddenly, Andrea was different.
+“Suddenly, Andrea was different.
 I still don’t really know why.
 She started laying down these conditions.
 I had to pick the kids up at a certain time and they had to be back by five on Sunday – on the dot.
 If I was even five minutes late, she’d throw a fit and say I was abusing my access, then threatening not to let me see them next time.
 She wasn’t the same person I’d known at all.”

 He realised it was time to have a good solicitor to make sure his access rights were confirmed, even though he didn’t really have the money after paying rent and Child Support.